milkyway-labs/architecture/README.md

 # Development

-**Our dedicated team of engineers is actively building the following contracts and program.
-We’re planning to open source them in the near future.**

 ## CosmWasm Smart Contracts

-The MilkyWay's core contracts that will be deployed and operated on [Osmosis](https://osmosis.zone/).
+The MilkyWay's core contracts that will be deployed and operated on [Osmosis](https://osmosis.zone/) and the source code can be found in [here](https://github.com/milkyway-labs/milkyway-contracts).

 ## MilkyWay Daemon